mihail-m/CP-implementations/4-Graphs/README.md

 - <p>Let's take a look at the case where k = 1.<br>

-  If we build the adjacency matrix Adj of the graph, then in the cell (u, v) we will have the number of ways to reach v from u by usin only one edge: 1 way if they are connected, 0 ways if they are not.<br>
+  If we build the adjacency matrix Adj of the graph, then in the cell (u, v) we will have the number of ways to reach v from u by using only one edge: 1 way if they are connected, 0 ways if they are not.<br>

-  Now let's take a look at the case where we know the number of paths with length k - 1 from u to v and we want to find out the number of paths with lenght k from u to v.
-We can just take the result for every node i and multiply it by Adj[i][v], which will be 1 if i is connected to j and 0 if it is not.<br>
+  Now let's take a look at the case where we know the number of paths with length k - 1 from u to v and we want to find out the number of paths with lenght k from u to v.<br>

-  Then the number of paths from u to v with lenght k can be computed by counting all paths with length k - 1 that start at u end in a node that is connected to v.<br>
+  Then the number of paths from u to v with lenght k can be computed by counting all paths with length k - 1 that start at u end in a vertex that is connected to v.
+We can just sum the number of paths ending at every vertex connected to v.
+In order to do this we can take the paths ending at vertex i multiplied by Adj[i][v], which will be 1 if i is connected to v and 0 if it is not, and sum this value for every vertex i, which will add up to the total number ot paths from u to v with lenght k.<br>

   Let Pk-1 is the matrix that contains all the paths from u to v with lenght k - 1 in cell (u, v).
 Then we can calucate Pk with the help of the adjacency matrix Adj and Pk-1:<br>